-After a picnic lunch, snorkel and swim or walk up Bear Hill for magnificent views, or fish for flathead in Schouten Passage with our coxswain, Shep.
+After a picnic lunch and swim choose between a short but steep climb up Bear Hill for expansive views of the Freycinet Peninsula, or fish for flathead in Schouten Passage with our coxswain, Shep.
 Return to Coles Bay by boat, then transfer to Friendly Beaches Lodge for a evening meal of fresh fish (perhaps caught by you that day!) and fine wine.

 Coles Bay, Freycinet Peninsula, Bryan’s Beach, Wineglass Bay, Mt Graham, Quartzite Ridge

-Enjoy a hearty breakfast, then transfer to Coles Bay for another boat adventure down the Peninsula.
-Today, there are two walks from which to choose.
+Rise with the sun for another boat adventure down the Peninsula.
+Today there are two walks to choose from.

-For those seeking a serious challenge, opt for the ascent from Cook’s Beach to the top of Mt Graham (579m above sea level) where you’ll enjoy wonderful views of The Hazards dusky pink rock outcrops, before descending to Wineglass Bay via spectacular Quartzite Ridge.
+For those seeking a serious challenge, opt for the climb from Cook’s Beach to the top of Mt Graham (579m above sea level) where you’ll enjoy wonderful views of The Hazards’ dusky pink rock outcrops, before descending to Wineglass Bay via spectacular Quartzite Ridge.